dpe22/Twitter-Brand-Sentiment/README.md

 - What if the user enters a gibberish string?

 # Important Caveats
-Brand Results are less reliable due to generic classification, e.g. Apple tweet collection samples may include irrelevant tweets about fruit, or paid advertisements.
+Brand results are less reliable than employee results because the employee query is more narrowly defined, e.g. For brand sentiment analysis, Apple tweet collection samples may include irrelevant tweets about fruit, or paid advertisements.
+Whereas for employee sentiment analysis, the tweet must include "working for" or "working at" and so produces slightly more relevant results.